DeathKing/streem.rb/README.md

 # streem.rb / RbStreem

-Try to implement [matz/streem](https://github.com/matz/streem) as a DSL of Ruby with a little syntax sacrifice.
+Try to implement [matz/streem](https://github.com/matz/streem) as a DSL within Ruby with a little syntax sacrifice.

-All this work based on [commit 8dba5e8](https://github.com/matz/streem/commit/8dba5e83e4a4e319e1ae4754a1aef455e12b411c).
+All of this work are based on [commit 8dba5e8](https://github.com/matz/streem/commit/8dba5e83e4a4e319e1ae4754a1aef455e12b411c).

 ## Usage